Under Nevada criminal law, the term “substantial bodily harm” means a physical injury

 If there were no serious injuries, the harshest sentence the judge can hand down is life with the possibility of parole.

-3.3.
 Battery with substantial bodily harm

-But if there are no major injuries, battery charges are only misdemeanors (“simple battery”) carrying up to six months in jail and/or up to $1,000 in fines.
+Regular adult-on-adult battery with substantial bodily harm without weapons may result in a prison term of one to five years and a fine of $10,000.
+If there are no major injuries however, battery (NRS 200.481) is a misdemeanor (“simple battery”) carrying up to six months in jail and/or up to $1,000 in fines.

 Note that assault crimes (NRS 200.471) do not carry increased penalties for substantial bodily harm.
-This is because by definition, assault does not involve physical touching – just putting others in the apprehension of being physically harmed.
+This is because, by definition, assault does not involve physical touching – just putting others in the apprehension of being physically harmed.

-Assault penalties are enhanced if you were an inmate, probationer, or parolee, or if you committed assault with a deadly weapon.
+Instead, assault penalties are enhanced if you were an inmate, probationer, or parolee, or if you committed assault with a deadly weapon.

 Also note that attempted murder does not carry increased penalties for substantial bodily harm either.
 If the victim does sustain serious injuries from the attempted murder, prosecutors would simply prosecute you for battery with substantial bodily harm in addition to attempted murder.5

-3.4.
 Battery domestic violence

 Battery domestic violence (NRS 200.485) is usually a misdemeanor as long as you cause no injuries (and there was no strangulation or use of a deadly weapon).
-But if you did allegedly cause serious harm, even a first offense becomes a category B felony.
+Though if you did allegedly cause serious harm, even a first offense becomes a category B felony.
 The penalty for felony domestic battery is

-- one to six years in prison and
+- 1 to 6 years in prison and

-- a fine of $1,000 to $5,000.
+- A fine of $1,000 to $5,000.

-3.5.
 Child abuse, neglect or endangerment

 Child abuse, neglect or endangerment laws (NRS 200.508) mandate very severe penalties for serious bodily harm even if it resulted from neglect rather than direct physical abuse.
 A typical neglect conviction without harm is a gross misdemeanor carrying